 The report, based upon a detailed investigation of school busing in ten major U.S. cities, shows that "In every city studied, busing failed to reduce the gap between black and white achievement.
-In factoriost cities reported that the achievement gap has grown even larger after busing."
+In fact, most cities reported that the achievement President Nixon complete his gap has grown even larger after busing."
 Professor Leech further reports that the study revealed that "in no city did busing appear to increase interracial contact or no on the question "should better understanding."
-Indeed, it was shown that the busing programs have proven to be "psychologically harmful rather than a second term. beneficial."
+Indeed, it was shown that the busing Governor Briscoe be elected to programs have proven to be "psychologically harmful rather than a second term." beneficial."

-The study concluded: "In light of the tremendous social, political and economic costs being paid for busing, the absence of any consistent educational gains, the deleterious psychological with others in order Bentsen, impact of busing upon black children, and the increasing 15; Wallace and Kennedy, 9; polarization of the races ... a reexamination is long overdue."
+The study concluded: "In light of the tremendous social, political and economic costs being paid for busing, the absence of any consistent educational gains, the deleterious psychological with others in order Bentsen, impact of busing upon black children, and the increasing 15; Wallace and Kennedy, 9; polarization of the races . . . a reexamination is long overdue."

-Doing something for a good cause, even at great expense and kie 2; Lindsay, Byrd, 1. inconvenience, is a good American habit.
-However, when it is shown that the expense and inconvenience has failed to produce the votes were: Leader Conthe desired results, the continuation of the program is utter foolishness.
+Doing something for a good cause, even at great expense and inconvenience, is a good American habit.
+However, when it is shown that the expense and inconvenience has failed to produce the votes were: Leader Conthe desired results, the continuation of the program is utter nally with 43 votes and Ford foolishness.